-I'm on the academic job market (2024-25 cycle) seeking tenure-track positions in Information and Computer Science related disciplines!
+I'm on the academic and industry job market (2024-25 cycle)!
+Here is my Research Statement.
 Please email me if you are aware of positions that may be a great fit.

 Find me: Pittsburgh, PA pkhadpe@cs.cmu.edu @pranavkhadpe